What you will get from this article:

 The Dream Bucket: investing in fun

 With this bucket, be creative.
 What can you not stop dreaming about?
 What would be a glorious experience you’ll remember forever?
-It could be season tickets to your favorite sports team or season theatre tickets.
+It could be season tickets to your favorite sports team or local theatre.
 Maybe a new car – one that isn’t so practical.
 It could be handing over the deed for a new home to your parents and treasuring the look on their faces.
 It could be an incredible international vacation.
 Perhaps you fly a lot and dream of upgrading from Economy to Business Class?
 Your imagination is the limit.

 Many people have a lot of money but not much lifestyle.
 They spend their lives watching numbers accumulate in a bank account and miss out on the joy they could feel along the way.
 Remember that your dreams are not designed to give you a financial payoff; they are designed to give you a greater quality of life.

 There are three ways in which you can fill this bucket: